This one-pan Chicken Cacciatore is a delicious, comforting Italian chicken dish, that makes a great family meal any day of the week!

 Can I make chicken cacciatore in the slow cooker?

-The slow cooker is one of my favourite pieces of kitchen equipment, and I would say that most things you can cook on the stove top can be cooked in a slow cooker.
+The slow cooker is one of my favorite pieces of kitchen equipment, and I would say that most things you can cook on the stovetop can be cooked in a slow cooker.
 I would recommend that you brown the meat first, as instructed in this recipe, and then add in all the other ingredients (apart from the olives and fresh herbs).
 Stir to combine and then cook on low for 6-8 hours, or on high for 4 hours.
 Slow cooking will mean that the chicken will fall from the bone, so be mindful of that when serving up.

 What about the instant pot?
 I haven’t jumped on the instant pot bandwagon I’m afraid, so I can’t say how you would go about cooking chicken cacciatore in this way.
 I’m sure it can be done, I would imagine you need to know how long to cook the chicken for – but that’s only best guess as I have an old fashioned pressure cooker that I pretty much only use to make chicken soup!